 Regardless of court or county, Bubba Head and his two law partners are criminal law specialists who will aggressively defend you.
 We are ready to help you whether you’re charged with first DUI offense, second DUI offense, Georgia reckless driving, vehicle homicide or any other serious driving charges.

 Because your initial lawyer consultation is FREE, call us NOW.
 Dial our main number, at 404-567-5515, and let us evaluate your chances of winning your Georgia reckless driving case (misdemeanor or felony), or possibly getting a DUI reduced to reckless driving.

-Mr. Head’s partners, criminal defense lawyer Larry Kohn, criminal defense attorney and (at two different law enforcement agencies totaling about a decade) ex-police officer and criminal defense attorney Cory Yager, or senior partner, Bubba Head, a Georgia criminal defense specialist since 1976.
+Mr. Head’s partners are criminal defense lawyer Larry Kohn, and criminal defense attorney and (at two different law enforcement agencies totaling about a decade) ex-police officer Cory Yager.
 All three of our law firm’s partners are Super Lawyers for 2017.

 We have multiple law office Georgia locations, including Athens, Marietta, Alpharetta and Sandy Springs.
 We maintain a few satellite office locations to facilitate having computers and office equipment if needed during a multi-day trial.